 Still, it’s hard to say for certain.
 There are those that believe they were first imported from Korea and others, adamant they’re from China.
 Regardless of how they got to Japan or their exact heritage, one cannot deny their eerie resemblance of spaniel dogs.

 Japanese Chins are highly intelligent learners.
 In fact, they’re known to happily perform tricks to show off.
 They even have a specialty, called the “chin spin,” where they would balance on their back legs and spin in circles.

 These little toy dogs are undeniably great companions.
 They’re very sensitive dogs but love to have fun.
 As companions, they’re naturally affectionate and loving.
 Though, the Japanese Chin tends to be very cat-like at times.

 25. Tibetan Spaniel

 Highlights: Confident, Intelligent, Vigilant

-Hailing from the secluded regions of Tibet, the Tibetan Spaniel is an ancient spaniel dog, bred to watch over the Tibetan monasteries.
+Hailing from the highly secluded regions of Tibet, the Tibetan Spaniel is an ancient spaniel dog, first bred to watch over the Tibetan monasteries.
 Along with the Tibetan Mastiff, this spaniel works in tandem to protect the sacred communities from intruders.

 The monks believe that the Tibetan Spaniels are reincarnations of past Buddhist monks.
 Thus, they’ve become sacred canines and are highly revered in Tibet.
 Even so, these toy dogs will develop exceptional bonds with the members of the community.